corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 # Introduction

-Topological data analysis (TDA) is a maturing field in data science, at the interface of statistics, computer science, and mathematics.
+Topological data analysis (TDA) is a maturing field in data science at the interface of statistics, computer science, and mathematics.
-Topology is the discipline at the interface of geometry (the study of shape) and analysis (the study of continuity) that focuses on geometric properties that are preserved under continuous transformations.
+Topology is the discipline at the intersection of geometry (the study of shape) and analysis (the study of continuity) that focuses on geometric properties that are preserved under continuous transformations.
-TDA consists in the use of computational theories of continuity to investigate or exploit the structure of data.
+TDA consists of the use of computational theories of continuity to investigate or exploit the structure of data.
 While TDA is most commonly associated with persistent homology (PH) and mapper-like constructions, it can be understood to include such classical and conventional techniques as cluster analysis, network analysis, and nearest neighbors prediction.

 TDA methods, including the ~~canonical/recognizable/archetypal (i.e. the most recognizable as a result of historical contingency)~~ persistent homology and mapper [@Yara-review] as well as manifold learning dimension reduction tools [@Ivakhno2007; @Reutlinger2012; @Aziz2017; @Viswanath2017; @Konstorum2018; @Becht2019], have been deployed widely in biomedicine.